 DMZ (Korean Demilitarised Zone)

-Probably top on everyone’s list of day trips from Seoul is a Trip to the Demilitarised Zone (DMZ).
+Top on many traveller’s list of day trips from Seoul is the Demilitarised Zone (DMZ).
 There are so many reasons to visit the DMZ.
 Whether you want to learn about Korean history, experience a real-life war zone border, or simply want a chance to step over into North Korea, this is a uniquely Korean trip.

 Suwon Hwaseong Fortress

-A short journey from Seoul, Suwon hosts the historic Hwaseong Fortress, complete with nearly 6km of fortress walls, palaces, guard houses, gigantic gates, and other buildings.
-Nestled among this historic beauty is a pretty river, green areas, cafes, and Suwon’s famous Fried Chicken Street – home to Korea’s best fried chicken!
+A short journey from Seoul, Suwon hosts the historic Hwaseong Fortress, complete with nearly 6km of fortress walls, palaces, fortress gates, and other buildings.
+Nestled amongst historic beauty is a pretty river, parks, cafes, and Suwon’s famous Fried Chicken Street – home to Korea’s best fried chicken!

 Everland & Caribbean Bay